 If you are up for the challenge of honoring the fallen while challenging the living, we want to hear from you.
 Your group can pick a weekend, plan a hike, carry these stones and dedicate an event to our Maine heroes.
 We invite you to be part of this living memorial.

 We hope this project can help tell a story of a generation of Mainers who did not come back to Maine, but whose service and sacrifice will never be forgotten.
 This is a story of our generation of Maine servicemembers — a story that needs to be told.
-It’s an opportunity to say to our Maine veterans you did your job.
+It’s an opportunity to say to our veterans you did your job.
 You served with honor.
 You made us proud.
 We are connected to you and continue to learn from your example.
-We are inspired by your choice to serve and protect this country.
+We are inspired by you.
 We honor your sacrifice.
 We do not forget you.
 Your legacy endures.

 Finally, I think the Summit Project has the potential to make our communities stronger.
-Through the act of giving up the luxury of a lighter pack for the greater reward of honoring our fallen, we will be can appreciate the tremendous stories of their integrity, character and service.
+Through the act of giving up the luxury of a lighter pack for the greater reward of honoring our fallen, we can appreciate the tremendous stories of their integrity, character and service.
 We believe our community, our state and our nation can grow closer in the bonds of service and citizenship.
 The stories of these stones and the lives they represent will impact all of us.
+The Summit Project allows all of us to carry on the work of our fallen comrades towards creating a safer, sounder and more just America.

 One day, long after we are gone, there will be a team of hikers who, because of this project, will learn about a fallen Maine hero they have never met, who fought a war they never knew — and in that moment, on the summit of a mountain in Maine, a connection will be made and the proud legacy of our Maine heroes will endure.